NLog/NLog.github.io/_posts/2015-06-13-NLog-Extended_NLog-Web_and_NLog-Windows-Forms.md

 With the release of NLog 4.0 we have split the package [NLog.Extended](https://www.nuget.org/packages/NLog.Extended/) to [NLog.Web](https://www.nuget.org/packages/NLog.Web/) and [NLog.Windows.Forms](https://www.nuget.org/packages/NLog.Windows/Forms/).
 This will give us the opportunity to clean up the references in NLog.Extended.
-There are also some targets still in NLog.Extended, we will also create new packages for those in the future.
+There are also some targets and layout renderers still in NLog.Extended, we will also create new packages for those in the future.

 For now this this will results in: